 Why a checklist?

 Moreover, decision-making is one of the most resource-intensive activities we do.
 The more decisions you have to make in the moment, the more tired you become, and the worse you become at making those decisions.
+Decision fatigue can often lead to burnout, and unfortunately, moving out of state is filled with big and small decisions daily.

 Sounds pretty good, right?
 And best of all, we’re giving it to you right here, right now, for free.